-Exercise and outdoor activity will help let off steam, and create the physical (not only mental/emotional) tiredness which promotes sleep as well as boosting those feel good chemicals that being out in a natural environment can give us.
+Exercise and outdoor activity will help let off steam, and create the physical (not only mental/emotional) tiredness which promotes sleep as well as boosting those feel good chemicals that being out in a natural environment can help us produce.

 If you are in need of a little extra help as your child adjusts to the new school year a gentle addition to the tips above could be a one of the essences from our Flower Essence range, such as child essence or emergency essence, safe for children and created to rebalance emotions in times of stress.

-With a threat of colds lurking, as well as the stress of returning to school, vitamin C is a useful addition to help both the immune and the nervous system.
+With the threat of colds lurking, as well as the stress of returning to school, vitamin C is a suitable option to help both the immune and the nervous system.
 Nature C is a chewable tablet of naturally vitamin C, obtained from fruit and is recommended for children aged 6 and over.

 When it comes to echinacea, we often get asked if our remedies are suitable for children.
 Some new research on Echinaforce chewable found that it was suitable for long-term use (for a period of just over 5 months at a time), and in children aged 4-12 years, it helped to shorten the duration of cold and flu infections1.
 A similar study, also in children of the same age, found that Echinacea chewable did a slightly better job in preventing cold and flu infections when compared to vitamin C2.